Skip to main content

 Multi-cloud Capacity Management (MCM)

-Behind every Baseten deployment is our Multi-cloud Capacity Management (MCM) system.
-MCM acts as the infrastructure control plane, unifying thousands of GPUs across 10+ cloud service providers and multiple geographic regions.
-When you request a resource—whether an H100 in US-East-1 or a cluster of B200s in a private region—MCM provisions the hardware, configures networking, and monitors health.
-It abstracts differences between cloud providers to ensure the Baseten Inference Stack runs identically on any underlying infrastructure.
-This system powers Baseten’s high availability by enabling active-active deployments across different clouds.
-If a region or provider faces a capacity crunch or outage, MCM rapidly re-routes and re-provisions workloads to maintain service continuity.
+Behind every GPU workload on Baseten is the Multi-cloud Capacity Management (MCM) system.
+MCM is the infrastructure control plane that unifies GPUs across cloud providers and geographic regions.
+When you request a resource (an H100 in US-East-1 or a cluster of B200s in a private region), MCM provisions the hardware, configures networking, and monitors health.
+It abstracts the differences between cloud providers so the Baseten training and inference stack runs identically on any underlying infrastructure.
+MCM also powers Baseten’s high availability.
+Deployments run active-active across clusters and clouds, and if a region or provider faces a capacity crunch or outage, MCM re-routes and re-provisions workloads to maintain service continuity.

 1